santoshsmalagi/Developer-Essentials/Pragmatic-Programming/Effective-Documentation.md

 Acknowledge that most of the knowledge is already in the system itself.
 When needed, identify where it is located and exploit it from there.
 Even if the knowledge is there somewhere, this does not mean that there is nothing to do about it.
 There are a number of problems with the knowledge that’s already there:

 * **Inaccessible:**
      * The knowledge stored in the source code and other artifacts is not accessible to nontechnical people.
 For example, source code is not readable by nondevelopers.
+Or the original developers and software architects - the master minds behind the product have moved on to other companies or roles and are no longer available to address your questions.
 * **Too abundant:**
      * Huge amounts of knowledge are stored in the project artifacts, which makes it impossible to use the knowledge efficiently.
      * For example, each logical line of code encodes knowledge, but for a given question, only one or two lines may be relevant to the answer.